DSIW/slide-em-up/README.md

 - Lea Verou for CSSS (and its modified version, memories)
 - Google for io2012

-♡2011 by Bruno Michel.
+♡2014 by DSIW.
 Copying is an act of love.
 Please copy and share.
 Released under the MIT license